 Apply Smart is not going to fix Application Fever.
 At best, the analyses are biased and largely uninformative.
 At worst, they’re actually engineered to stimulate an overall increase in applications.

-We can do better… and in Part 2, I’ll explain how.
+We can do better… and in Part II I, I’ll explain how.